MetOffice/CSET/docs/source/index.rst

    changelog
    GitHub <https://github.com/MetOffice/CSET>

-CSET (Convective- and turbulence-scale Evaluation and verification Toolkit) is a toolkit for evaluation, verification and investigation of convective- and turbulence-scale numerical models for weather and climate applications, cutting across time and space scales.
+CSET (Convective- and turbulence-scale Evaluation and verification Toolkit) is an open-source toolkit for evaluation, verification and investigation of convective- and turbulence-scale numerical models for weather and climate applications, cutting across time and space scales with a focus on regional domains.

-It aligns parametrisation development, diagnostic development and evaluation research, feeding back into Regional Atmosphere and Land (RAL) model development across the Met Office and UM partnership.
+CSET provides a centralised and peer-reviewed source of tools to aid process-oriented evaluation for UM and LFRic models, supporting both deterministic and ensemble configurations.
+It will support evaluation of machine learning models and utilise observations from a range of sources to aid in the evaluation process.

-Apart from verification capabilities it provides a centralised source of tools to aid process-oriented evaluation for UM and LFRic models, supporting both deterministic and ensembles.
+It will utilise the Model Evaluation Tools (MET) software to provide a range of verification metrics aligned with operational verification best practices.

-For model developers CSET offers well documented and peer reviewed evaluation tools and flexible evaluation code that can adapt to users needs.
+For model and diagnostics developers CSET offers well documented and peer reviewed evaluation tools with a well defined release cycle and flexible evaluation code that can adapt to users needs.
+CSET is built with portability in mind and can be run on a range of platforms from local desktops to HPC systems and AWS servers.
+It ensures traceable and reproduceable results during the model assessment cycle and offers a legacy for diagnostics and access to observations.

-For diagnostic developers it provides a legacy for diagnostics and observations.
+It aligns parametrisation development, diagnostic development and evaluation research, feeding back into Regional Atmosphere and Land (RAL) model development across the Met Office and Momentum partnership.

 It is build on a modern software stack using python 3 and METplus.
 Clear documentation, working practices, automatic testing, and open access promote contributions.